Utqiagvik, Alaska: Name

 The location has been home to the Iñupiat, an indigenous Inuit ethnic group, for more than 1,500 years.
 The city's Iñupiaq name refers to a place for gathering wild roots.
-It is derived from the Iñupiat word utqiq, also used for Claytonia tuberosa ("Eskimo potato").
+It is derived from the Iñupiat word utqiq, also used for the Eskimo potato (Claytonia tuberosa).
 The name was first recorded by European explorers in 1853 as "Ot-ki-a-wing" by Commander Rochfort Maguire, Royal Navy.
 John Simpson's native map dated 1855 has the name "Otkiawik", which was later misprinted on a British Admiralty chart as "Otkiovik."

 The former name Barrow was derived from Point Barrow and was originally a general designation because non-native Alaskan residents found it easier to pronounce than the Inupiat name.
 Point Barrow was named after Sir John Barrow of the British Admiralty by explorer Frederick William Beechey in 1825.
 A U.S. post office was established in 1901, which helped the name "Barrow" to become dominant.

 Following a referendum approved by residents on October 6, 2016, the city's name was formally changed from Barrow to Utqiaġvik on December 1, 2016.
 City Council member Qaiyaan Harcharek said the name change supports the use of the Iñupiaq language and is part of a decolonization process.

-Another recorded Iñupiaq name is Ukpiaġvik (/ik/), which comes from ukpik "snowy owl" and is translated as "the place where snowy owls are hunted".
+Another recorded Iñupiaq name is Ukpiaġvik, (Note: Pronounced /ik/.) which comes from ukpik "snowy owl" and is translated as "the place where snowy owls are hunted".
 A spelling variant of this name was adopted by the Ukpeaġvik Iñupiat Corporation when it was established in 1973.